cmchase/team-reports-mcp-server/README.md

 Reports are saved to `Reports/Weekly_Report_YYYY-MM-DD_to_YYYY-MM-DD.md` and include:

 1. **Jira Weekly Summary**
-   - Completed tickets by team member with descriptions
+   - Completed tickets by team member with descriptions (truncated to 500 chars)
    - Story points and velocity metrics
    - Status distribution and trends

 2. **GitHub Weekly Summary**
-   - Pull requests opened/merged/reviewed with descriptions
+   - Pull requests opened/merged/reviewed with descriptions (truncated to 500 chars)
    - Commit activity by contributor
    - Lines of code added/removed
    - Repository activity breakdown

-3. **Executive Summary** (automatically generated)
-   - AI-generated summary using Cursor's LLM via MCP sampling
-   - Key accomplishments, team velocity, blockers, and trends
-   - Appended to the saved report file
-   - Customizable via `summary_prompt` parameter
+**💡 Tip:** After generating a report, ask Cursor to create an executive summary tailored to your needs!

 ### Example Workflow